PeaceHealth: PeaceHealth Medical Group

 The hospitals, as well as the 139 clinics operated by PeaceHealth, constitute the PeaceHealth Medical Group.
-Its chief executive is Mike Metcalf.

 Networks

-PeaceHealth operates three "networks"—Northwest (containing their locations in Bellingham, Friday Harbor, and Sedro-Woolley, as well as Alaska), Columbia (containing their locations in Longview and Vancouver), and Oregon.
+PeaceHealth operates three networks: Northwest (containing their locations in Bellingham, Friday Harbor, and Sedro-Woolley, as well as Alaska), Columbia (containing their locations in Longview and Vancouver), and Oregon.

 PeaceHealth Laboratories

 PeaceHealth Laboratories is the laboratory branch of PeaceHealth.
 Its CEO is Ran Whitehead.